JaimeStill/synthesis-ritual/concepts/narrative/sci-fi/quantum-synthesis/foundations/neuro-interface-tech-development/readme.md

 5. **Added transitional phases**: Created natural bridges between major technological eras, such as the "Tether Theory Validation" period that connects theoretical understanding to practical implementation

-The artifact presents a scientifically plausible path from our current neural interface technologies to the fully realized Quantum Synthesis era, while maintaining the philosophical depth and optimistic vision that characterizes your narrative universe.
+The artifact presents a scientifically plausible path from our current neural interface technologies to the fully realized Quantum Synthesis era, while maintaining the philosophical depth and optimistic vision that characterizes your narrative world.

 Would you like me to elaborate on any particular technology or phase in the timeline?
 Or perhaps explore the societal implications of these developments at specific points in the progression?